-House Premedical Tutors: Premedical advising also takes place within the Houses and the Dudley Community.
-Harvard's House-basedpremedical advising system is unlike that at any other college.
-Each House has a committee of premedical tutors, who are generally Harvard Medical School students, residents, and/or alumni, or graduates of other

-U.S. medical schools currently in residency training in the Boston area.
-Students should become familiar with their committee.
+House Premedical Tutors: Premedical and pre-health advising also takes place within the Houses and the Dudley Community.
+Harvard's House-based pre-professional advising system is unlike that at any other college.
+Each House has a committee of premedical tutors, who are generally Harvard Medical School students, residents, and/or alumni, or graduates of other U.S. medical schools currently in residency training in the Boston area.
+Students should become familiar with their Premedical Committee.
 As medical practitioners, the premedical tutors are invaluable resources for learning about your potential career.
-The House/Dudley Community Premedical Committee is also responsible for the Harvard Collegecommittee letter of evaluation sent to the medical schools when you apply.
+The House Premedical Committee is also responsible for the Harvard College committee letter of evaluation sent to medical and dental schools when you apply.

-Research: For questions and advice about research in the life sciences, contact Anna Babakhanyan, Life Sciences Research Adviser: ababakhanyan@fas.harvard.edu, or Greg Llacer, Director of the Office for Undergraduate Research and Fellowships: gregory\llacer@harvard.edu.
-For more information see lifesciences. fas.harvard.edu and https://uraf.harvard.edu.
+Research: For questions and advice about research in the life sciences, contact Kate Penner, Undergraduate Science Research Advisor in the Science Education Office: penner@fas.harvard.edu; or Greg Llacer, Director of the Office for Undergraduate Research and Fellowships: gregory_llacer@harvard.edu.
+For more information see lifesciences.fas.harvard.edu and uraf.harvard.edu.